 No support for Diffie-Hellman (DH) key exchange and Elliptic-curve cryptography (ECC).
-This means it can’t work with sites which force the use of these features (it works ok with classic RSA certificates).
+This means it can’t work with sites which require the use of these features (it works ok with the typical sites that use RSA certificates).

 Half-duplex communication nature. axTLS uses a single buffer for both sending and receiving, which leads to considerable memory saving and works well with protocols like HTTP.
 But there may be problems with protocols which don’t follow classic request-response model.

-Besides axTLS own limitations, the configuration used for MicroPython is highly optimized for code size, which leads to additional limitations (these may be lifted in the future):
+Besides axTLS’s own limitations, the configuration used for MicroPython is highly optimized for code size, which leads to additional limitations (these may be lifted in the future):